Three Principles of the People: Tibet

-The pro-Kuomintang and pro-ROC Khamba revolutionary leader Pandatsang Rapga, who established the Tibet Improvement Party, adopted Dr. Sun's ideology including the Three Principles, incorporating them into his party and using Sun's doctrine as a model for his vision of Tibet after achieving his goal of overthrowing the Tibetan government.
+The pro-Kuomintang and pro-ROC Khamba revolutionary leader Pandatsang Rapga, who established the Tibet Improvement Party, adopted Dr. Sun's ideology, including the Three Principles, incorporating them into his party and using Sun's doctrine as a model for his vision of Tibet after achieving his goal of overthrowing the Tibetan government.

 Pandatsang Rapga hailed the Three Principles for helping Asian peoples against foreign imperialism and called for the feudal system to be overthrown.
 Rapga stated that "The Sanmin Zhuyi was intended for all peoples under the domination of foreigners, for all those who had been deprived of the rights of man.
 But it was conceived especially for the Asians.
 It is for this reason that I translated it.
 At that time, a lot of new ideas were spreading in Tibet", during an interview in 1975 with Heather Stoddard.
-Sun's ideology was put into a Tibetan translation by Rapga.

-He believed that change in Tibet would only be possible in a manner similar to when the Qing dynasty was overthrown in China.
-He borrowed the theories and ideas of the Kuomintang as the basis for his model for Tibet.
-The party was funded by the Kuomintang and by the Pandatsang family.
+Sun's ideology was put into a Tibetan translation by Rapga.He believed that change in Tibet would be possible only as in the Qing dynasty's overthrow in China.
+He borrowed the Kuomintang's theories and ideas as the basis for his model for Tibet.
+The Kuomintang and the Pandatsang family funded the party.

 Singapore

-The establishment of the People's Power Party in May 2015 by opposition politician Goh Meng Seng marks the first time in contemporary Singaporean politics that a political party was formed with the Three Principles of the People and its system of having five branches of government as espoused by Sun Yat-Sen as its official guiding ideology.
+The establishment of the People's Power Party in May 2015 by opposition politician Goh Meng Seng marks the first time in contemporary Singaporean politics that a political party was formed with the Three Principles of the People and its system of having five branches of government as espoused by Sun Yat-sen as its official guiding ideology.

-The People's Power Party has adapted the ideas with a slight modification to the concepts of the Five Powers in order to stay relevant to modern contemporary political and social structures.
-The emphasis is put on the separation of the Five Powers which naturally means the separation of certain institutions from the Executive's control.
+The People's Power Party has adapted the ideas of the Five Powers with slight modifications to remain relevant to contemporary political and social structures.
+The emphasis is put on the separation of the Five Powers, which naturally means the separation of certain institutions from the Executive's control.

-The power of impeachment (originally under the Control Yuan) has been expanded to include various contemporary functional government institutions.
-Examples include the Corrupt Practices Investigation Bureau, advocacy of the Ombudsman Commission, Equal Opportunity Commission, freedom of the press and freedom of speech.
+The power of impeachment (originally vested in the Control Yuan) has been expanded to encompass various contemporary functional government institutions.
+Examples include the Corrupt Practices Investigation Bureau, advocacy of the Ombudsman Commission, Equal Opportunity Commission, freedom of the press, and freedom of speech.

-The power of examination has been adapted and modified to fit the modern concept of selection for both political leaders as well as civil servants.
-This involves institutions like the Elections Department and Public Service Commission.
+The power of examination has been adapted and modified to fit the modern concept of selection for both political leaders and civil servants.
+This involves institutions such as the Elections Department and the Public Service Commission.

 The People's Power Party advocates that the institutions included in these two powers, namely the power of impeachment and the power of selection, be put under the supervision of Singapore's elected president.